 Who is Alex Azar, Trump's new health secretary?

-In a 55-43 vote that was largely along party lines, the Senate confirmed Alex Azar on Wednesday as the new secretary of the Department of Health and Human Services (HHS).
+Alex Azar, President Trump's pick for secretary of the Department of Health and Human Services (HHS), was sworn in Monday.

+The Senate earlier confirmed Azar in a 55-43 vote that was largely along party lines on Wednesday.

 Who is Alex Azar?

-Azar, 50, is a Yale-educated lawyer who has spent a large chunk of his career in the health care industry, an industry he claims he entered "largely by accident," he once wrote.
+Azar, 50, is a Yale-educated lawyer who has spent a large chunk of his career in the health care industry, an industry he once wrote, that he entered "largely by accident."

 For a decade, Azar served as a senior executive of drugmaker Eli Lilly, which has been criticized for raising the price of insulin and other widely used medications.
 Though he resigned from the Indianapolis-based company last year, he built a financial portfolio that’s now worth between $9.5 million and $20.6 million, according to disclosure records filed with the Office of Government Ethics.